Saint Knut's Day: Finland

 On nuutinpäivä, a tradition has been observed which is somewhat analogous to the modern Santa Claus, where young men dressed as goats (Finnish: nuuttipukki) would visit houses.
 Usually the dress was an inverted fur jacket, a leather or birch bark mask, horns, sometimes with a sauna whisk as a tail.
 Unlike Santa Claus, Nuuttipukki was a scary character (cf. Krampus).
 The men dressed as nuuttipukki wandered from house to house, came in, and typically demanded food from the household and especially leftover alcoholic beverages.
 Unless Nuuttipukki received a salary from the host, he committed evil deeds.
 A dialectical proverb from Noormarkku says: Hyvä Tuomas joulun tua, paha Knuuti poijes viä or 'Good [St.] Thomas brings Christmas, evil Knut takes [it] away.'

 In Finland, the Nuuttipukki tradition is still kept alive in areas of Satakunta, Southwest Finland, Ostrobothnia and very much so on the Åland Islands.
 However, nowadays the character is usually played by children and now involves a happy encounter.

 Sweden

 In Sweden, Saint Knut's Day marks the end of the Christmas and holiday season.
 It is celebrated by taking out the Christmas tree and dancing around it.
 Nowadays, the feast is mainly for children.

+Estonia

+In Estonia, the holiday was adopted from Finland to give a formal end to the Christmas season.